By Ashley Le, JMC '19

 2. Les Petits Plaisirs: The Little Pleasures

 On my first few days, Paris surprised me with a sense of familiarity that brought me the feeling of being home.
-But while the city's architecture, traffic, and geography remind me of Ho Chi Minh city, I found myself fascinated by its lifestyle and cultural differences.
-In contrast to Americans' busy life of responsibilities both at work and in the home front, Parisians prioritize a balanced schedule of rest, relaxations and the little pleasures that makes life worth living.
+But while the city's architecture, traffic, and geography remind me of Ho Chi Minh City, I found myself fascinated by its lifestyle and cultural differences.
+In contrast to Americans' busy life of responsibilities both at work and in the home front, Parisians prioritize a balanced schedule of rest, relaxations and the little pleasures that make life worth living.

 During my 10 days in Paris, I was happier and rested than ever before.
 I enjoyed people-watching in a small café at a street intersection; my eyes lighted up as the sun started to set from the top of the Sacré-Cœur; my smile widened as I spent time in conversations and celebration of my friends' lives journey at a bistro restaurant, and my heart skipped a beat when I counted the joy of living that I've forgotten somewhere along the way.